 Every great organization shares common values unique to them.
 Whether it’s a church, a para-church organization, or a business, prevailing teams know and breathe their values, their shared assumptions about how they do things.
-I’m new at my church in Canada, having served in U.S. churches for over 30 years.
-Yet one of the first things I did was to share the 10 core values I wanted our team to embrace.
+I’ve served in U.S. churches and my latest church in Canada for a total of 42 years.
+One of the first things I did when I came to Canada was to share the 10 core values I wanted our team to embrace.
 I call them ‘permission to play’ values.
 In other words, if you want to play in our sandbox, here’s how we play.
 You may already have a great set of values that work for you, but if you don’t, this list I’ve developed over the past several years might provide a starting point for yours.
 Both Bill Hybel’s and Rick Warren’s lists have influenced mine.
 Here they are.

 We value . . .